-1.3.2 The APC of the managing faculty should consider co-opting as a member of the APC, a member of the teaching staff from the non-managing faculty.
-Prior to any decision to exclude, the APC should seek advice from the non-managing faculty on its willingness to accept the student as a student of the non-managing faculty in the event that the student makes an application to transfer.
+1.3.3 The APC of the managing faculty should consider co-opting as a member of the APC, a member of the academic staff from the non-managing faculty.

 1.4.1 The membership of an APC in a rehearing following a successful appeal to an Exclusion Appeal Panel member or the Dean, must not include a member of the original APC hearing the student's case.

-1.4.4 A student may only appeal a decision of an APC rehearing on the ground of procedural irregularity.
+1.4.4 A student may only appeal a decision of an APC re-hearing on the ground of a procedural irregularity.

 2. Communication to Students

-2.1 Where available, faculties will use the standard proforma templates approved by the Education Policy Committee (EPC) without modification.
+2.1 Where available, faculties will use the standard proforma templates approved by the Learning and Teaching Committee (LTC) without modification.

-2.2 Faculties may send all Notices to the student by post (which sould be Express Post, Registered Mail, or local or international courier) or email to the student's university email address.
+2.2 Faculties may send all Notices to the student by post (which should be Priority Post, Express Post, or local or international courier) or email to the student's university email address.
 Where email communication is used, faculties should first check to identify any fee-encumbered students (whose access to email address will have been suspended) and arrange an alternative delivery method for all fee-encumbered students.
 Emails should be individually sent to protect the privacy of personal information.
 Where bulk dispatch is used for generic emails, steps must be taken to ensure no personal information is disclosed, such as by omitting personal informaiton from the message and using the blind carbon copy (bcc) function to nominate all addresses.

 2.3 All Notices will have a deemed delivery date.
 For personally delivered notices, it is the date of delivery.
 For email, it is the date the email was sent.
-For post it is 2 working days after posting within the country in which the campus is located and 5 working days after express positng or courier outside the country in which the campus is located.
+For priority post it is 4 working days after posting within the country in which the campus is located and 5 working days after express positng or courier outside the country in which the campus is located.
 Faculties will keep a register of sending or postal details.